top of page

 At The Chambers Law Firm, we understand the intricacies of South Carolina's expungement laws and can provide you with comprehensive guidance and representation.
 Our aim is to help you leave your past behind and move forward with a clean record.

-If you're seeking expungement for your criminal record in Myrtle Beach, North Myrtle Beach, Surfside Beach, Conway, or any part of Horry or Georgetown South Carolina, don't hesitate to contact Attorney Trent Chambers at (843) 449-0420 for a consultation.
+If you're seeking expungement for your criminal record in Myrtle Beach, North Myrtle Beach, Surfside Beach, Socastee, Murrells Inlet, Conway, or any part of Horry or Georgetown South Carolina, don't hesitate to contact Chambers Law at (843) 449-0420 for a consultation.

 bottom of page